rdrr1990/datascience101/automating/mohanty_survey_guide.md

 This guide is shows how to automate the summary of surveys with `R` and `RMarkdown` using `RStudio`.
 The basic setup is to write an `Rmd` file that will serve as a template and then a short script that (using `library(knitr)`) loops over each data file.
 This is great for portions of the document that don't change (e.g., "the survey shows substantial partisan polarization").
 The `render` function then turns the `Rmd` into a `PDF` (or `HTML` or `docx` as desired), taking additional metadata about the data set as a "parameter" ([RStudio guide](http://rmarkdown.rstudio.com/developer_parameterized_reports.html)).
 There are countless ways to summarize a survey in `R`.
 This guide will show a few basics with `ggplot` and `questionr` but focus on the overall workflow (file management, etc.).

+Following the instructions here, you should be able to reproduce all four reports (and in principle, many more) despite only writing code to clean one survey.
+Almost all of the code that you need is found in this file, though some additional data cleaning code is found only in `pewpoliticaltemplate.Rmd`.
+The file that then loops over the available data sets is `pew_report_generator.R`.

 # Software